 These bacteria are excreted in faeces and are rarely present in unpolluted waters.
-Enterococci have shown a clear dose-response relationship to disease outcomes in marine waters in the northern hemisphere.
+Enterococci have shown a clear dose-response relationship to disease outcomes in NSW State of the beaches 2023-2024 marine waters in the northern hemisphere.
 In accordance with the guidelines, Beachwatch tests for enterococci only.
 The enterococci density in water samples is analysed in the laboratory using method AS/NZS 4276.9:2007 (Standards Australia 2007).